canonical/mir/doc/sphinx/tutorial/write-your-first-wayland-compositor.md

 `MirRunner runner` calls `run_with()` which specifies different fucntions of the composer.
 In this example, `run_with()` evokes a function `set_window_management_policy` that applies `MinimalWindowManager` policy to `runner`.
 The composer is therefore created with basic window management capabilities such as controlling multiple windows, minimizing and maximizing, and handling mouse input.

-Through this syntax, you can add different functionality to the conposer such as different onscreen keyboards, screen capture, pointer confinement, and so on.
+Through the `runner`, you can add different functionality to the composer: enabling onscreen keyboards, screen capture, pointer confinement, and so on.

 ## Building a Mir composer